strapdata/elassandra-google-k8s-marketplace/README.md

 ## Install the application

-The make task `make app/install` simulates a google marketplace environment and deploys the elassandra application.
+The make task `app/install` simulates a google marketplace environment and deploys the elassandra application.

 ```
 make app/install